shubhadapaithankar/Building-containers-with-trusted-source-images./README.md

-# SRE-Challenge
+# SRE-Challenge: Building containers with trusted source images.

-Building containers with trusted source images.
+The Script is located at location: